Sexism and video games: Form

 Harassment can involve sexist insults or comments, death or rape threats, demanding sexual favors in exchange for virtual or real money, or criticism of the presence of women and their interests.
 In some cases, female players are also stalked, whether online or offline.

 Women are sometimes marginalized as "intruders", as it is assumed they do not play video games that aren't associated with female players such as the Sims, music video games or casual games.
 Conversely, insults towards men focus mainly on their alleged lack of manliness for playing "girl games" or disliking violent games.
 As a result, women may face offensive behavior at conventions, competitions or in video games stores.
 It may affect female gamers, journalists or game developers, even when they are invited to talk at a conference or to present a game.
 Since the release of the NES, video games advertisements have been accused of strengthening this tendency by targeting only men.
 In the 1980s, women stopped being represented playing video games in advertisement and scantily clad women started being used on game covers and ads.
 Some women saw their non-sexualized female character designs rejected, and others reported sexual harassment in the workplace.

 In 2014, the International Game Developers Association conducted a survey that demonstrated some of the lack of professionalism women in the game developing field were met with.
 Firstly, women reported defiance from their subordinate male colleagues.
 The study also showed that white males were favored for positions of management and all throughout the hiring process.
-Female developers from the survey also revealed that they were not taken seriously in the field and instead were met with inappropriate behavior from male colleagues, such as being mislead into attending dates.
+Female developers from the survey also revealed that they were not taken seriously in the field and instead were met with inappropriate behavior from male colleagues, such as being misled into attending dates.

 Online video games can be host to extreme sexism towards women, with 65% of women reporting an instance of sexual harassment in this setting.
 In comparison to their male counterparts, women are subject to three times the amount of derogatory or offensive remarks, which can be made anonymously by gamers.

 Video games conferences have been criticised for using sexualised advertising such as 'booth babes', creating a demeaning image of women, and for failing to stop harassment of female attendees.
 This has led some to adopt or share codes of conduct for managing these issues.

 One form of harassment involves perpetrators changing their username to include sexist or racially charged language when they leave comments during live-streams, according to gamer Amira Virgil.